Convert RTF to CSV

 Q: What if my data contains commas?

-CSV format handles commas within data by enclosing those values in double quotes.
+A: CSV handles commas within data by enclosing those fields in double quotes.
 For example: "Smith, John",30,"New York, NY".
-This ensures that commas within field values are not treated as delimiters.
-Most CSV parsers handle quoted values automatically.
+If the data also contains double quotes, they are escaped by doubling them: "He said ""hello""".
+Most CSV parsers and spreadsheet applications handle quoted fields automatically, following the RFC 4180 standard for proper field escaping.

 Q: Can I use semicolons instead of commas as separators?

-Yes, semicolon-separated values (SSV) are common in European locales where commas are used as decimal separators.
-Most spreadsheet applications can detect the delimiter automatically or allow you to specify it during import.
-Excel in European regions often defaults to semicolon delimiters.
+A: Yes.
+Semicolon-separated values are common in European locales where commas serve as decimal separators (e.g., 1.234,56 in German).
+Most spreadsheet applications detect the delimiter automatically or let you specify it during import.
+Excel in European regions often defaults to semicolons.
+Python pandas accepts a sep parameter: pd.read_csv('file.csv', sep=';').

-Q: How do I work with CSV files in Python or R?
+Q: How do I work with CSV files in Python?

 Q: Is CSV suitable for large datasets?

-CSV is excellent for medium to large datasets (up to millions of rows) because it's a plain text format with minimal overhead.
-For very large datasets (billions of rows), consider binary formats like Parquet or HDF5.
-However, CSV remains the most portable and universally compatible format for data exchange across systems.
+A: CSV handles medium to large datasets well (millions of rows) due to its minimal overhead.
+For very large datasets (billions of rows or multi-gigabyte files), consider columnar formats like Apache Parquet or Apache ORC which offer compression and column pruning.
+However, CSV remains the most portable and universally compatible format for data exchange.
+Tools like Dask and Spark can process CSV files distributed across clusters.